Paris: XY: Plot

 Max is a tailor from the Congo living in Paris who neglects his wife and children while he works long hours, then haunts the bars, flirting with lonely women.

-Max wakes one morning and discovers that his wife Helen has left him while he was sleeping, without a word, taking their two children with her.
+Max wakes up one morning and discovers that his wife, Helen, had left him while he was sleeping, without a word, taking their two children with her.

 He does not understand.
 The nights stretch out.

 He wrestles with his demons to find reality, probes his feeling, analyzes the artificiality of his life.

 He finally rediscovers his love for Helen, but it is too late to win her back.

 Production

 The director, who is also the lead actor, comes from the Democratic Republic of the Congo.
 This is his second feature film.
-Although the protagonist is African his wife is white.
+Although the protagonist is African, his wife is white.

 Zeka Laplaine chose to shoot the film in grainy black and white.

 The film was produced with the help of the Fonds francophone de production audiovisuelle du Sud.